Kyrgyzstan Air Company Flight 3

-On December 28, 2011, an Air Kyrgyzstan Tupolev Tu-134A-3, operating as Kyrgyzstan Air Company Flight 3, suffered a hard landing at Osh Airport (OSS/UAFO), after a flight from Manas International Airport, causing the wing to separate and the aircraft to overturn.
-25 people were injured.
-Heavy fog was present at Osh Airport at the time of the crash.
+Kyrgyzstan Air Company Flight 3 was a domestic passenger flight in Kyrgyzstan from Bishkek to Osh.
+On 28 December 2011, the plane, carrying six crew members and 82 passengers, landed hard at Osh Airport, rupturing the right wing and flipped upside down.
+None of the 88 on board died, but 25 of them were injured, including 16 hospitalized ones.

 Aircraft

 The aircraft involved was a Tupolev Tu-134A-3, manufactured in 1979 and registered CCCP-65750 to Aeroflot, serving in their Georgian division.
 In 1993 it was re-registered to simply 65750 and then to 4L-65750, although it remained in basic Aeroflot livery with no titles.
 After serving for a few Georgian airlines, it was then acquired by Air Kyrgyzstan in 2003 and re-registered again to EX-020.

 Accident

 The accident occurred at around 12:15 am local time, while the aircraft was landing at Osh Airport.
 At the time at the airport there were heavy fog conditions which caused low visibility, photos also show ongoing snowfall.
 Flight 3 landed hard causing the right landing gear to collapse, this made the right wing impacting the ground and separating, the aircraft then overturned coming to rest upside down near the runway.
 The accident also caused a fuel leak that was soon put out by the emergency services.
 All 88 people on board evacuated safely, although 25 were injured, of which one was seriously injured.

+Seven ambulances arrived at the crash scene and 17 of the injured passengers were taken to local hospitals.
+The local governor, Sooronbai Jeenbekov, and the mayor of Osh, Melis Myrzakmatov, and representatives from Air Kyrgyzstan and the civil aviation authority visited the crash site.